EternityForest/ArduinoCogs/README.md

 # arduino-cogs
 Arduino library for creating rules at runtime.
-Builds on

 It provides a low-code programming model where you can connect "Tag Points" together in a way that will be familiar to anyone used to Excel.

 The expressions are interpreted as strings, and the intent is to expand this to allow for web-based rule creation.

+## Web features

+Cogs includes an optional web server, powered by ESPAsyncwebserver, making it easy to extend with your own pages.

+The web server provides a small set of APIs, mostly for editing files.

+### JSON Editor

+Notably, it provides a JSON editor that takes a filename on the LittleFS, and a schema URL, with requests like `/builtin/jsoneditor.html?filename=/test.json&schema=/builtin/schemas/object.json `.

+While this does increase the firmware size by over 100k, it also means that the web

 ## Code Example